 Carb: Edelbrock 800 cfm carb

 The engine block we already had.
-It was a 2-bolt stock GM block.
-Since we wanted a torquey motor with some big inch power, we wanted it completely machined and bored out thirty thousandths over.
-That would give us a “true” 383 stroker.
-It was hard to believe but our worn out block was stock bore.
-There was a lot of slop in the stock pistons and the cylinder walls showed some scuffing from loose fit piston wear.
+It was a stock two-bolt block.
+Since we wanted a torquey engine with some big-inch power, we wanted it machined and bored .030-inch.
+With our larger crankshaft, that would give us a true 383ci stroker.
+It was hard to believe, but our worn-out block was stock bore.
+There was a lot of slop in the stock pistons, and the cylinder walls showed some scuffing from loose fit piston wear.

 Here is what JBA did for machine work: